floriangoetting/json-client/README.md

 ### Set Session ID Cookie
 If this option is enabled, a unix timestamp in milliseconds will be generated and will set a server-side Cookie with the configured settings.
 This can be used to identify the session of a visitor.

+### Path to Event Data with Session ID Cookie Enablement Status
+This field can contain the Path to Event Data which contains a boolean value to define dynamically if the Session ID Cookie should be set or not.
+For example this could be a consent boolean for a service for which this cookie is relevant.
+If no Event Data is specified, the Session ID Cookie will be set in any case.

 ### Session ID Cookie Name
 In this field you can specify the name of your server-side Session ID cookie.